-Options for The StateMachine diagram can be automatically converted to an analogous the model in a State Table Editor.
-This can StateMachin e Diagram be an appealing representation for some users and the editor provides an easy to use interface to add new States and Transitions.
+The StateMachine diagram can be automatically converted to an analogous model in a State Table Editor.
+This can be an appealing representation for some users and the editor provides an easy to use interface to add new States and Transitions.
 StateMachine diagrams and Tables can be used to create Model Simulations that will allow the modeler to visualize, explore and test the dynamic behavior of the StateMachine.
-StateMachines can also be used to generate code into Hardware Description Languages (HDL).
+StateMachines can also be used to generate code into Hardware Description generate code into Hardwa Languages (HDL).